devonorourke/tidybug/docs/database_analyses.md

 **Why are these in his and not other dbs?** For one, Porter requires a minimum at 500bp, so we won't see theirs.

-## Distribution of taxonomic composition and taxonomic completeness
+## Porportions of shared taxonomic names and differences in completeness of taxonomic records
-Proportions of unique taxa represented from Class to Species levels were assessed for each of the four databases.
-In addition, taxonomic completeness was evaluated by determining the number of instances in which no data was present at a given taxonomic Level (Class through Species).
-Finally, we also evaluated the most abundant (top 20) taxa for Class through Genus Levels in the three dereplicated datasets (Palmer, Porter, and ours), though we also retained the full Porter dataset and our own non-dereplicated dataset to illustrate how some records are represented hundreds or thousands of times in raw data.
+Proportions of shared and distinct represented from Class to Species levels were assessed for each of the three databases.
+These are presented in **Figure 4B** of the manuscript.
+In addition, taxonomic completeness was evaluated by determining the number of instances in which no data was present at a given taxonomic Level (Class through Species) - these are represented in **Figure 4A**.

 We included records that contained any information in the Species designation including an arbitrary "sp." marker, thus these results represent a liberal estimate of Species information.
-Of note, because the `bold_datapull.R` script used to download data specified either Class or Order names to pull data, we are potentially discarding records within BOLD that contain a COI marker but no Phylum or Class information - we made no attempts at determining how pervasive this level of missingness could be.
+Of note, because the [bold_datapull_arths.R](https://github.com/devonorourke/tidybug/blob/master/scripts/R_scripts/bold_datapull_arths.R) script used to download data specified either Class or Order names to pull data, we are potentially discarding records within BOLD that contain a COI marker but no Phylum or Class information - we made no attempts at determining how pervasive this level of missingness could be.
 In addition, the Porter method queried NCBI with a Perl script that specified that "species" [RANK] be included for the Arthropod records, so there should not be any taxonomic information missing from this dataset (however, by requiring species-level information, certain taxa may no longer be represented at higher levels).
-These discrepancies are evaluated in the `classification_analyses.md` document.
+These discrepancies are evaluated **Figure 4** of the manuscript; these data were generated using the [figure4_database_comparisons.R](https://github.com/devonorourke/tidybug/blob/master/scripts/R_scripts/figure4_database_comparisons.R) R script.

 We performed a minor amount of data filtering to keep delimiter stucture and prefix for taxonomy levels consistent across datasets.
 In addition, we retained only Class through Species-level information (discarding any kingdom/phylum information because it was redundant for this comparison).